ramzihaddad12/gif-retrieval/README.md

 # gif-retrieval
-GIF Retrieval Serach engine based on synonym-based query expansion and relevance feedback query expansion.
+GIF search engine based on synonym-based query expansion and relevance feedback query expansion.
 The ranking function used for this retrieval task is BM25, while the dataset used in the TGIF dataset (https://www.kaggle.com/datasets/raingo/tumblr-gif-description-dataset)

 - annotations_1: base retrieval